eHealthAfrica/vectormap/README.md

 We modified the code, adding a harcoded maximum (125) and minimum (0) value for the dataset.
 We also assume that the data are percentages

-In the options it is possible to add as many colors to the scale as needed
+In the options it is possible to add as many colors to the scale as needed, and labels for them

+### Development

+assuming a kibana installation, you can develop and sync the changes with the kibana's installed plugins folder using the command:

+`gulp sync`

+on the kibana installation (`../kibana`) you can run

+`bin/kibana --dev`